Entertainment

 • Why Read It: To understand the science of habits and how to transform them for lasting personal and professional growth.

-• Can’t Hurt Me by David Goggins: Former Navy SEAL David Goggins shares his inspiring story of grit, resilience, and pushing beyond his limits.
-Part memoir, part motivational guide, this book challenges you to go beyond what you believe is possible.
-Goggins doesn’t hold back—he reveals the raw truth about pain, discipline, and controlling your inner voice.
-Spoiler: your mind gives up long before your body does, and by embracing the suffering, you can achieve far more than you ever thought possible.
+• Can’t Hurt Me by David Goggins: Former Navy SEAL David Goggins tells his story of determination, strength, and pushing past limits.
+The book is both a memoir and a motivational guide, encouraging you to do more than you think is possible.
+Goggins is honest about pain, self-control, and the management of your thoughts.
+He shows that your mind often gives up before your body, and by taking on challenges, you can achieve more than you imagined.

-• The Power of Now by Eckhart Tolle: A spiritual guide that has helped millions live more fully in the present.
-Tolle demonstrates how to quiet the continuous chatter of the mind and find peace in the moment.
-His teachings connect spirituality and practical wisdom, reminding us that the only time we truly have is now—everything else is either memory or anxiety about the future.
-It’s a book you’ll want to revisit whenever life feels overwhelming.
+• The Power of Now by Eckhart Tolle: This spiritual guide has helped many people live more in the present.
+Tolle shows how to quiet your mind and attain peace in the moment.
+His teachings blend spirituality with practical advice, reminding us how the present is all we really have.
+This is a book to return to whenever life feels stressful.

-• Mindset: The New Psychology of Success by Carol Dweck: Dweck explains how your mindset—whether fixed or growth-oriented—can influence success across all areas of life.
-Using examples from education, sports, business, and relationships, she shows how embracing a growth mindset encourages learning, resilience, and achievement.
-It’s not just about talent; it’s about effort, adaptability, and believing you can improve through persistence.
+• Mindset: The New Psychology of Success by Carol Dweck: Dweck explains how your mindset, whether fixed or open to growth, shapes your success in all areas of life.
+She uses examples from school, sports, work, and relationships to show how a growth mindset helps you learn, recover from setbacks, and succeed.
+Success isn’t just about talent; it’s about effort, flexibility, and believing you can improve by keeping at it.

-• The 7 Habits of Highly Effective People by Stephen R. Covey: A timeless classic that has guided millions towards improved leadership, productivity, and personal growth.
-Covey’s framework isn’t about quick fixes—it’s about developing character, emphasizing principles, and aligning your actions with long-term objectives.
-With habits such as “Begin with the End in Mind” and “Put First Things First,” this book offers a structured approach for anyone seeking to balance personal and professional success while staying true to their values.
+• The 7 Habits of Highly Effective People by Stephen R. Covey: This classic book has helped many people improve their leadership, productivity, and self-improvement.
+Covey’s method is not about quick fixes, but about strengthening character, focusing on key values, and aligning your actions with enduring objectives.
+With habits like “Begin with the End in Mind” and “Put First Things First,” this book gives a clear plan for balancing personal and professional success while being true to your values.

 Books